 The pier is not listed on the Heritage Victoria inventory list.
 The Hobsons Bay Planning Scheme Heritage Overlay HO255 includes the pier for its local historical and aesthetic significance to the City of Hobsons Bay.
 Given the heritage overlay, statutory approvals are required to be obtained.
 Parks Victoria has undertaken a heritage impact assessment and will continue to work with Hobsons Bay Council to integrate and share the history of the pier with the community.

 How are the heritage values of the old pier and precinct being considered?

 Whilst the current pier does not contain all its original fabric, with its rejuvenation in the 1980s, Parks Victoria recognises the heritage value the pier contributes to the precinct character and is committed to ensuring these values are preserved through appropriate management.
-While the broad values associated with the area will be preserved, the current pier will be removed following the completion of the new pier.
+While the broad values associated with the area will be preserved, the current pier will be removed to allow for the new pier.
 During the detailed design phase, those same heritage values will be considered in a heritage interpretation plan that will ensure the historical significance of the pier precinct is preserved and shared for future generations to appreciate and enjoy.

 As the pier is subject to a heritage overlay, planning approval to demolish the old pier may be required from the relevant statutory planning authority which is the Hobsons Bay Council.
 Marine and Coastal Act 2018 Consent from the Department of Environment, Land, Water and Planning (DELWP) is also required given the asset is located on Crown land and in close proximity to the coast.